TripIt Blog

 The airline may have you submit this request when you also claim any incidental purchases like clothing and toiletries.

-4. Submit a claim to the airline after 24 hours
+4. Submit a claim to the airline

-Most airlines let you qualify for compensation after your bags are lost for more than 24 hours.
+Some airlines let you qualify for compensation after your bags are lost for more than 24 hours.
 At this time, submit the airline’s baggage claim form.
 This form will ask for the value of your lost contents and any incidental expenses.

-Airlines currently compensate up to $3,500 per ticketed passenger for lost, damaged, and delayed baggage for domestic flights.
 You will need to list an inventory of the packed items and an approximate dollar value.
 The airline will use this information to determine your compensation for lost and damaged items.

-Whether you have luggage for business or personal use, it’s a good idea to have photos of your luggage.
+It’s also a good idea to have photos of your luggage.
 This way, you can provide pictures to help verify your claim.

 5. Keep receipts of incidental expenses